Xunnamius/black-flag/README.md

   expect(logSpy.mock.calls).toStrictEqual([
     // Each "--help" invocation should call console.log once with 1 parameter...
     [expect.stringMatching(/.../)],
-    // ... and there should have been 6 invocations total ...,
+    // ... and there should have been 6 invocations total.
+    ...,
     ...,
     ...,